 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What doctors find during the history and physical examination often suggests a cause of the hiccups and the tests that may need to be done (see Symptoms of Digestive Disorders: Some Causes and Features of Persistent or Intractable Hiccups).
+What doctors find during the history and physical examination often suggests a cause of the hiccups and the tests that may need to be done (see Some Causes and Features of Persistent or Intractable Hiccups).

 The history is focused on how long the hiccups have lasted, what remedies the person has tried, and whether the person has recently been ill or had surgery.
 Doctors also ask people whether they have any